wso2/engineering-governance/.github/security/sca-fossa/README.md

 ### Operational guidance

+- If `working-directory` is not set, the scan runs from the repository root.
 - `working-directory` controls what folder is scanned.
 - `project` controls which FOSSA project receives the scan.
 - Use both together when the repository contains multiple components.